 Business strategy can be understood as the course of action or set of decisions which assist the entrepreneurs in achieving specific business objectives.

-A business strategy is a set of competitive moves and actions that a business uses to attract customers, compete successfully, strengthening performance, and achieve organisational goals.
+A business strategy basically is a complied set of competitive moves and actions that a business uses to attract its customers, compete with other businesses successfully, strengthening its performance and achieve their organisational goals.

 Corporate level strategy is long-range, action-oriented, integrated and comprehensive plan formulated by the top management.
 It is used to ascertain business lines, expansion and growth, takeovers and mergers, diversification, integration, new areas for investment and divestment and so forth.